haminhhai/Student-Management-TS/README.md

+## Student Management System
 This is my mini project to improve my react, redux toolkit and combine typescript.

-## Student Management System

-In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.<br />